Premier League: Video Assistant Referee

-Video assistant referee (VAR), was introduced to the Premier League at the beginning of the 2019-20 season.
+Video assistant referee (VAR), was introduced to the Premier League at the beginning of the 2019–20 season.
 It uses technology and officials to assist the referee in making decisions on the pitch.
-However, its use has been met with mixed receptions from fans and pundits, with some praising its accuracy while others criticise its impact on the flow of the game and consistency of decision-making.
+However, its use has been met with mixed receptions from fans and pundits, with some praising its accuracy whilst others criticise its impact on the flow of the game and consistency of decision-making.

 The on-field referee still makes the final decision, but VAR can assist the referee in the decision-making process.
 VAR can only be used for four types of decisions: goals, penalty decisions, direct red card incidents, and cases of mistaken identity.
 VAR officials review the video footage and communicate with the on-field referee via a headset.
 The VAR officials are located in a central control room, which is equipped with multiple camera angles and the ability to replay footage at various speeds.

 A study evaluating fan reception of VAR in the Premier League was made by Otto Kolbinger and Melanie Knopp and was done by analysing Twitter data.
 The researchers used sentiment analysis to measure the overall positive or negative attitudes towards VAR, as well as topic modelling to identify specific issues that fans are discussing related to VAR.
 The study found that the reception of VAR on Twitter is largely negative, with fans expressing frustration and criticism of the technology's impact on the flow of the game and the inconsistency of decisions.
 The researchers also identified specific issues, such as handball and offside decisions, that fans are particularly critical of.
 The study concludes that VAR has not been well received by fans in the Premier League, and that efforts to improve the technology and increase transparency in decision-making are needed to address these concerns.

 Clubs

-Fifty clubs have played in the Premier League from its inception in 1992, up to and including the 2022–23 season.
+Fifty-one clubs have played in the Premier League from its inception in 1992, up to and including the 2025–26 season.

 Champions

-Notably, one-time champions Blackburn Rovers are the only former champions currently out of the Premier League.
+Italics indicate former Premier League champions that are currently outside the Premier League.

-2022–23 season
+2025–26 season

-Twenty clubs will compete in the 2022–23 Premier League, with three promoted from the Championship:
+Twenty clubs are competing in the 2025–26 season – top seventeen from the previous season and three promoted from the Championship.